Capital Campaign for the Bismarck Cancer Center

 Our Board of Trustees, comprised of representatives from both Sanford Health Bismarck and CHI St. Alexius Health, along with Cancer Center leadership, have developed a plan to address the growing demands of our services in the local community.
 We are excited to begin a new initiative for the Cancer Center to include the construction of a second floor, the renovation of the first floor, and the addition of necessary medical equipment.

 The estimated cost of this immediate initiative is $14 million.
-The Center will cover most of the cost through past savings and investments, leaving the remaining $4 mission.
+The Center will cover most of the cost through past savings and investments, leaving the remaining $4 million.
 In addition to our current goal, a need to soon replace our existing treatment machines will raise our overall goal to $16 million with $6 million to fund.
 Therefore, we have officially launched the Healing for Today, Building Hope for Tomorrow Capital Campaign.
 We are inviting individual donors, local businesses, and foundations to join us in our mission to fight cancer.

 With the generous support of our local community, I am confident we will reach our goals.